Interacting Regional Policies in Containing a Disease: Results

+We begin by analyzing a single jurisdiction with complete control, or equivalently, the entire network being one jurisdiction with one policymaker.

-A $(k,x)$-regional policy is triggered once $x$ or more infections are observed within distance $k$ from the seed node $i_0$; at which point it quarantines all nodes within distance $k+1$ of the seed for $\theta$ periods.
+A $(k,x)$-regional policy is triggered once $x$ or more infections are observed within distance $k$ from the seed node $i_0$, at which point it quarantines all nodes within distance $k+1$ of the seed for $\theta$ periods.
 This captures a commonly used policy where regions that are exposed to the disease are shut down in response to detection.
-We give the policymaker the advantage of knowing which node is the seed and study subsequent containment efforts.
-In practice, the estimation of the infection origin is an additional challenge.
+We begin by giving the policymaker the advantage of knowing which nodes are within distance $k+1$ of the seed, which could reflect rapid and efficient contact tracing supplemented with rich network data.
+We later explore how errors in this knowledge change the results.
+We also give the policymaker knowledge of which node is the seed and study subsequent containment efforts.
+In practice, policymakers must estimate the origin of infection, which presents an additional challenge.

-Whether a regional policy halts infection in this setting is fully characterized by what we call \emph{growth-balance} (formally defined in the SI).
-This requires that the network have large enough expansion properties and that the expansion rate not drop too low in any part of the network.
+Whether a regional policy halts infection is fully characterized by whether the sequence of networks satisfies what we call \emph{growth-balance}.
+This requires that as the networks become large, all paths along which the disease might escape beyond the regional quarantine of distance $k+1$ are such that at least some nodes have many neighbors.
+In particular, for the sequence of networks to be growth-balanced with respect to $k$, there must exist $m(n)\rightarrow \infty$ such that in a network with $n$ nodes, every path leading from $i_0$ to a node at distance $k+2$ has at least one node with degree at least $m(n)$.
+This condition ensures that if an infection does spread along some path that can take it outside of the region then, at some point along the way, it is very likely to infect many nodes and thus be detected before it reaches the edge of the region.

-To better understand growth-balance, consider an example of a disease that is beginning to spread with a reproduction number of 3.5 and such that one in ten cases are detected in a timely manner $(\alpha = 0.1)$.
+To better understand growth-balance, consider an example of a disease that is beginning to spread with a reproduction number $R_0$ of 3.5 and such that one in ten cases are detected in a timely manner $(\alpha = 0.1)$.
 First, consider a part of the network in which each infected person infects 3.5 others on average.
-If we monitor nodes within distance $k=3$ of an infected node, a ``typical'' chain of infection would lead to roughly $3.5+3.5^2+3.5^3= 58.625$ expected cases.
+If we monitor all nodes within distance $k=3$ of an infected node, a ``typical'' path of infection would lead to roughly $3.5+3.5^2+3.5^3= 58.625$ expected cases before it reaches the edge of the region.
 The chance that this goes undetected is tiny: $0.9^{58.625} = 0.002$.
-Next, suppose the infection starts in part of the network where each infected person infects just one other, on average.
-Now a chain of depth 3 leads to $1+1+1=3$ infections.
-The chance that this spread remains undetected is very high: $0.9^3=0.72$.
+In contrast, suppose the infection starts in a part of the network where each infected person infects just one other, on average, so that the local reproduction number here is $R_0 = 1$ rather than 3.5.
+Now a path of length 3 leads to $1+1+1=3$ (expected) infections.
+The chance that such a spread remains undetected is very high: $0.9^3=0.72$.